Key Information About Coronavirus

 Tidelands Health Visitor Restrictions

-With certain restrictions and precautions, hospitalized patients at Tidelands Health may be visited by one adult support partner.
+With certain restrictions and precautions, hospitalized patients at Tidelands Waccamaw Community Hospital and Tidelands Georgetown Memorial Hospital may be visited by one designated adult patient support partner per day between the hours of 8 a.m. and 5 p.m.

 Important information for our community about COVID-19 testing

 At Tidelands Health, we understand the importance of COVID-19 testing to individual and community health.
-As the region’s leader in COVID-19 testing and response, we have developed several testing options to accommodate our community’s unique needs.
+Several testing options are available to accommodate our community’s unique needs.
 Learn about testing options by clicking here.

 Safe in Our Care